TomBruns/SharepointCatalogs/README.md

 > **Note**: To use Selenium you need both a **WebDriver** (matching the version of browser you are automating and provided by the browser maker) and a **Language Binding** assembly (matching the automation language you are using and provided by Selenium).

+> **Note**: Alternate Browsers could be used with the corresponding browser specific driver.
 ---
 ## Solution Architecture